ajmarkow/mr-rogers/README.md

-# *🤖 Mr Robo-gers Neighborhood*
+# _🤖 Mr Robo-gers Neighborhood_

-* * *
+---

-*Returns 'Mr Rogers Neighborhood' themed responses to numerical input, Friday, August 21, 2020*
+_Returns 'Mr Rogers Neighborhood' themed responses to numerical input, Friday, August 21, 2020_

-By ***AJ Markow***
+By **_AJ Markow_**

 ## Description

-*A webpage with a text input and submit functions.
-The javascript parses the input information, and uses looping and arrays to determine the correct Mr. Rogers themed response based on user input.*
+_A webpage with a text input and submit functions.
+The javascript parses the input information, and uses looping and arrays to determine the correct Mr. Rogers themed response based on user input._

 ## Setup/Installation Requirements

+_1. Use git clone to clone project root directory._

-*1. Load Index.html onto web server or computer on which you're viewing project.*
+_2.Load Index.html onto web server or computer on which you're viewing project._

-*2 Load fonts, jQuery and bootstrap links from the internet.*
+_2 Load fonts, jQuery and bootstrap links from the internet._

-*3. Launch site in your browser.*
+_3. Launch site in your browser._

 ## Known Bugs

-*Number input is limited to numbers 1 through 100*
+_Number input is limited to numbers 1 through 100_

 ## Support and contact details

 *alexanderjmarkow@gmail.com or contact me at https://ajm.codes*

 ## Technologies Used

-*CSS, Google Fonts, HTML, JavaScript, jQuery.*
+_CSS, Google Fonts, HTML, JavaScript, jQuery._

 ### License